Colon Cancer Screening in Baton Rouge, LA

 Ready to Consult a GI Physician?

-• Detect and extract polyps in the rectum and colon
+- Identify and excise polyps in the colon and rectum

 What colon cancer screening options are available?

-• Double-contrast barium enema: A thin tube is placed into your rectum, and barium sulfate (a white chalky liquid) and air are pumped into the colon.
-The barium suspension will line the outer walls of your colon.
-X-ray images of the colon are then taken to showcase any abnormalities on the inner wall of your colon.
-If any abnormalities are found, a colonoscopy will be required to extract the polyps or tumors.
+- Double-contrast barium enema: A tube is inserted into the rectum, and barium sulfate (a white chalky liquid), along with air, is pumped into the colon.
+The barium coats the outer walls of the colon, and X-ray images reveal abnormalities.
+If any are found, a colonoscopy is needed to remove polyps or tumors.

-• Fecal occult blood tests detect blood in the feces which isn't visible to normal eyes through a chemical reaction.
+- Fecal occult blood tests detect hidden blood in the stool through a chemical reaction.

-• Fecal immunochemical tests detect blood through a specific immunochemical reaction of protein in your blood and are often able to find nonvisible blood.
+- Fecal immunochemical tests detect blood using a specific immunochemical reaction to a protein in the blood.

-• Stool DNA tests look for certain abnormal DNA genes in the cells shed from cancerous growths or polyps in your stool sample.
+- Stool DNA tests look for abnormal DNA from cancerous growths or polyps in the stool sample.

 Who could be at risk for colorectal cancer?

-• Have inherited familial adenomatous polyposis, a condition where they develop a number of polyps in the rectum and colon
+- Individuals with inherited familial adenomatous polyposis, a condition leading to numerous polyps in the colon and rectum

-• Have a history of uterine, breast, or ovarian cancer
+- Women with a history of breast, ovarian, or uterine cancer

-• Have close family members such as parents, siblings, or children who have or had colon cancer
+- Individuals with close family members, such as parents, siblings, or children, who have or had colon cancer

 Why is having colon cancer screenings important?